Analogue viscous current flow near the onset of superconductivity: Experimental implications

-Given the ease of entering the vortex diffusion-limited transport regime, how might one test the $k$-dependence in $\sigma(k)$?
-Due to the large speed of light, optical probes readily measure $\sigma(k=0,\omega\ne 0)$, rather than $\sigma(k\ne 0,\omega=0)$.
-Perhaps the most direct way to measure the latter is using local magnetometry.
-One can either measure current fluctuations (which give $\sigma(k)$ due to the fluctuation-dissipation theorem \cite{agarwal}), or simply image current flow patterns \cite{Ku_2020,Jenkins2020,vool2020imaging} and deduce the resulting $\sigma(k)$ \cite{Huang:2021mee,marvin}.
-This imaging can be done at $\sim 10$ nm, but even assuming that we can only probe much larger length scales $L\sim 1$ $\mu$m, we would detect a crossover from Ohmic to viscous flow patterns when $L\sim \zeta$.
-Using estimates $b\approx 0.1$ and $\zeta_0 \approx 8$ nm from NbN thin films \cite{mondal_2011, yong_2013}, then one must be within about 0.1\% of $T_{\mathrm{c}}\sim$ 7.7 K in order to find $L\sim 1 \; \mu $m.
-At this length scale the resistivity will be reduced by the factor of $(\zeta_0/\zeta)^2 \sim 10^{-4}$, which has been resolved in experiment; hence we expect such precision in $T$ is achievable.
+The link between vortex diffusion and non-local conductivity identified in this work has serious experimental implications, as we now discuss.
+Due to the large speed of light, optical probes readily measure $\sigma(k=0,\omega\ne 0)$, rather than $\sigma(k\ne 0,\omega=0)$; indeed, 40 years ago, most experimental works focused on finite $\omega$ (not $k$) response for this reason.
+However, we have emphasized here that $\sigma(k)$ is a direct window into vortex diffusion, an effect which is readily seen in $\sigma(\omega)$.
+Perhaps the most direct way to measure the latter is by using local magnetometry.
+One can either measure current fluctuations (which give $\sigma(k)$ due to the fluctuation-dissipation theorem \cite{agarwal}), or simply image current flow patterns \cite{Ku_2020, Jenkins2020,vool2020imaging} and deduce the resulting $\sigma(k)$ \cite{Huang:2021mee,marvin}.
+Imaging techniques such as nitrogen-vacancy center magnetometry have been successfully demonstrated at 6 K \cite{Pelliccione_2015}, meaning that this technique is capable of testing our predictions in conventional superconducting thin films.
+This imaging can be done at $\sim 50$ nm, but even assuming that we can only probe much larger length scales $L\sim 1$ $\mu$m, we could detect a crossover from Ohmic to viscous flow patterns when $L\sim \zeta$.
+After all, the free vortex spacing $\zeta$ diverges near $T_{\mathrm{c}}$.
+Using estimates $b\approx 0.1$ and $\zeta_0 \approx 8$ nm from NbN thin films \cite{mondal_2011, yong_2013} (which we expect are reasonable order-of-magnitude estimates for most conventional superconducting thin films), one must be within about 0.1\% of $T_{\mathrm{c}}\sim$ 7.7 K in order to find $L\sim 1 \; \mu $m.
+At this length scale the resistivity will be reduced by the factor of $(\zeta_0/\zeta)^2 \sim 10^{-4}$, which has been resolved in experiment.
+Hence we expect such precision in $T$ is achievable, albeit may prove challenging in magnetometry experiments (where a rise in temperature due to electronic heating must be balanced against the current density which is detectable by the magnetometer itself.